Skip to main content

 Uninstall

-The binaries do not use any form of installer; instead they are distributed as portable .tar.gz archives; therefore they do not require to run any uninstaller; simply removing the links and possibly the user global xPacks store folder and the user xPack cache folder is enough.
+The xpm binaries do not utilise any form of system installer; instead they are distributed as portable (.zip or .tar.gz) archives; therefore they do not require the execution of any uninstaller; simply removing the links and possibly the user's global xPacks store folder and the user xPack cache folder is sufficient.

-To remove the symbolic links created by xpm in the current project, go to the project folder:
+To remove the links created by xpm in the current project, navigate to the project folder:

 cd my-project